Download Careers360 App

 Business Analyst

-A Business Analyst studies business data to find useful insights.
-He/She works with teams to improve processes and solve problems, helps make better decisions using data and supports business growth.
+Business Analysts study business data to find useful insights.
+They work with teams to improve processes and solve problems, help make better decisions using data and support business growth.

 Rs.
 9.9 lakhs